merv1n34k/droplets-detection/napari-droplets-detector/README.md

 ## Usage

-1. Launch napari and load your images
+1. Launch `napari` and load your images
 2. Activate: `Plugins > Droplets Detector`
-3. Select an image layer from the dropdown
+3. Select an image layer from the drop-down menu
 4. Adjust parameters and click "Process Image"
 5. Use widgets to export and analyze detected droplets